ADv0rnik/SpecReader/README.md

 ### Outputs

-The Spec-reader provides data about spectrum in .csv format and plot in .png format (when --plot argument is on)
+The Spec-reader provides data about spectrum in .csv format and plot in .png format (when --plot argument is on) The latest version of Spec-Reader package can be downloaded from test.pypi.org by using the following command

+`pip install -i https://test.pypi.org/simple/ spec-reader==0.1.7`